awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 Changes the definition of a database table or Amazon Redshift Spectrum external table\.
 This command updates the values and properties set by CREATE TABLE or CREATE EXTERNAL TABLE\.

+You can't run ALTER TABLE on an external table within a transaction block \(BEGIN \.\.\.
+END\)\.
+For more information about transactions, see [Serializable Isolation](c_serial_isolation.md)\.

 **Note**
-ALTER TABLE locks the table for read and write operations until the ALTER TABLE operation completes\.
+ALTER TABLE locks the table for read and write operations until the transaction enclosing the ALTER TABLE operation completes\.

 ## Syntax<a name="r_ALTER_TABLE-synopsis"></a>